Douglas0102/chocolate_inventory/README.md

 - The function to the grouping if the products will be by name, price, or stock.

 - The ease of arranging the data either as either increasing or decreasing.

+# Log Tester

+This is a simple script to test logging messages to a log file using Python's `logging` module.

+## How it Works

+This script defines a function called `test_log` that allows logging messages at different log levels (INFO, WARNING, ERROR, CRITICAL) to a specified file.

+### Usage Example

+test_log("example.log", "User logged in", "INFO")